serverless/blog/posts/2017-10-10-serverless-conf-2017-nyc-recap.md

 Until  under a serverless paradigm, we are left only with:
 - data

-So what, then, are the three components to serverless security?
+So what, then, should be our new model?
+Mark proposes three components to serverless security:

 **1. Functions**